Annsrutto/movie_collection_API/README.md

 Welcome to the Movie Collection API!
 This project empowers developers with a user-friendly and powerful way to access a vast amount of movie data.
 Whether you're building applications, websites, or simply have a passion for movies, this API provides a comprehensive resource to enrich your projects.

+## Features

+- Rich Movie Data: Access details like titles, descriptions, cast, crew, genres, release dates, and more.
+- Efficient Search: Find movies quickly and easily using various filters and keywords.
+- User-Friendly API Design: The RESTful API is well-documented and straightforward to integrate.
+- Regular Updates: We strive to keep the data current and maintain a reliable API.

 ## API Reference